 (h) Estimated efficiency of air pollution control equipment under present or anticipated operating conditions;

-(i) Any other information requested by the Department.
+(i) Any other information requested by DEQ.

+(4) In order to obtain registration pursuant to OAR 340-210-0100(2), the following information must be submitted by a registrant:

+(a) Name, address, and nature of business;

+(b) Name of local person responsible for compliance with these rules;

+(c) Name of person authorized to receive requests for data and information;

-(4) In order to obtain registration pursuant to OAR 340-210-0100(2), a registrant must submit the information in section (3)(a), (b), (c), and (i) of this rule and the following: (a) Information demonstrating that the air contaminant source is operating in compliance with all applicable state and federal rules and regulations, as requested by the Department.
+(d) Information demonstrating that the air contaminant source is operating in compliance with all applicable state and federal rules and regulations, as requested by DEQ.

-(b) Information demonstrating that the source is certified through an approved environmental certification program.
+(e) Information demonstrating that the source is certified through an approved environmental certification program.

-(c) A signed statement that the submitted information is true, accurate, and complete.
+(f) A signed statement that the submitted information is true, accurate, and complete.
 This signed statement shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete.

+(g) Any other information requested by DEQ.

-(5) In order to obtain registration pursuant to OAR 340-210-0100(3), the following must be submitted by a registrant:
+(5) In order to obtain registration pursuant to OAR 340-210-0100(3), the following information must be submitted by a registrant:

 (a) Name, address and nature of business or institution;